-Human immunodeficiency virus (HIV) is a retrovirus that infects and destroys specific lymphocytes (T-helper cells) and monocytes, ultimately disabling cell-mediated immunity cells containing the CD4+ antigen, particularly CD4+ T-helper cells.
+Human immunodeficiency virus (HIV) is a retrovirus that infects and destroys specific lymphocytes (CD4+ T-helper cells), monocytes, and dendritic cells.
 The virus enters the body through disrupted mucosal barriers and via contact with body fluids.
-Over time, morbidity and mortality occur due to opportunistic infections and malignancies that result from compromised immunity.
+Over time, morbidity and mortality occur due to opportunistic infections and malignancies that result from compromised CD4+ cell-mediated immunity.
 Worldwide, approximately 37 million people are infected with HIV.
-According to the Centers for Disease Control and Prevention, about 39,500 cases of HIV infection occurred in 2015 in the US, and more than 1.2 million Americans are living with HIV.

-Acquired immunodeficiency syndrome (AIDS) is defined as (1) a CD4+ count of < 200 cells/μL (the normal range is > 400 cells/μL) in an HIV-infected individual, or (2) the presence of an opportunistic infection resulting in an AIDS-defining illness.
-An opportunistic infection occurs when pathogens, such as bacteria, fungi, parasites, or atypical mycobacteria that would normally be controlled by a healthy immune system, flourish in patients with impaired immune systems.
+Acquired immunodeficiency syndrome (AIDS) is defined as (1) a CD4+ count of < 200 cells/μL (the normal range is > 400 cells/μL) in an HIV-infected individual, or (2) the presence of an opportunistic, AIDS-defining illness.
+An opportunistic illness may be an infection, but other conditions such as malignancy, HIV wasting, and encephalopathy are also AIDS-defining conditions, brought on by severe immunosuppression.

-Examples of opportunistic infections include: candidiasis of the esophagus or vagina; cryptosporidiosis with persistent diarrhea; cytomegalovirus (commonly as retinitis); herpes simplex infections of the esophagus, oropharynx, genitalia, or skin; Kaposi sarcoma; Mycobacterium avium complex infection; Pneumocystis jiroveci pneumonia (formerly known as Pneumocystis carinii); and toxoplasmosis of the brain.
+Examples of opportunistic infections include candidiasis of the esophagus; intestinal cryptosporidiosis; cytomegalovirus infections; herpes simplex infections of the esophagus, oropharynx, genitalia, or skin; Mycobacterium avium complex infection; Pneumocystis jiroveci pneumonia (formerly known as Pneumocystis carinii); and toxoplasmosis of the brain.

 HIV transmission occurs by sexual (including oral) intercourse, intravenous drug use with shared needles, vertical transmission through the placenta, breastfeeding, blood products, and open wound-fluid interchange.
-Perinatal infection can occur if the mother’s viral load is not suppressed and the baby is born vaginally.
-Transmissibility rises in direct proportion to the HIV viral load.
+Perinatal infection can occur if the mother’s viral load is not suppressed with transmissibility rising in direct proportion to the HIV viral load.

 Acute HIV seroconversion is often asymptomatic, although patients may manifest nonspecific symptoms that can be difficult to differentiate from other viral infections.
-For example, the initial presentation may be a flu-like or mononucleosis-like syndrome (headache, fever, chills, cough, myalgia, adenopathy) with a rash that occurs within 4-14 days of infection and lasts less than 3 weeks.
-Patients may also have aseptic meningitis that appears to be of viral origin on spinal fluid examination.
+For example, the initial presentation may be a flu-like or mononucleosis-like syndrome (headache, fever, chills, cough, myalgia, adenopathy, sore throat).
+A generalized rash may appear that typically develops within 48-72 hours of the onset of fevers and lasts 5-8 days.
+Patients may also have aseptic meningitis that appears to be of viral origin upon examination of spinal fluid.
 Patients then return to their baseline state of health for 2-10 or more years, while the virus replicates within T cells and the CD4+ cell count declines.

 As the number of CD4+ T cells declines, patients become more susceptible to infection and neoplasm.
 Once the CD4+ cells are sufficiently depleted, patients experience multiple opportunistic infections and malignancies that may affect any organ system.
 These include:

-Pulmonary: Pneumocystis jiroveci pneumonia, tuberculosis, pulmonary Kaposi sarcoma, or fungal pulmonary disease (e.g., coccidioidomycosis or histoplasmosis).
+Pulmonary: Pneumocystis jiroveci pneumonia, tuberculosis, pulmonary Kaposi sarcoma, or fungal pulmonary disease (e.g., coccidioidomycosis, histoplasmosis).